 So in closing today’s video I know we unpacked a lot of information there are couple things I want you to remember about chronic diarrhea.

 #1 Disbiosis, Bile acid malabsorption, SIBO, Autoimmunity caused by past infection are all thing that need to be considered when someone with diarrhea feels like they have hit a plateau or is not seeing improvement in their health.

-#2 its important to understand the root cause of your diarrhea and the root cause in one person may not necessarily be the root cause in a person with identical symptoms.
+#2 Its important to understand the root cause of your diarrhea may be different than another persons.
 This is why I don’t suggest you embark on this journey alone.

 #3 We talked about the various testing needed to help uncover some of those root cause.
 We talked about the microbiome, we talked about pancreatic elastase, we talked about inflammatory markers, we talked about SIBO, we talked about CTD-b and vinculin.